-On August 19, 2020 the Company completed its merger with Adgero Biopharmaceuticals Holdings, Inc. ("Adgero").
-In conjunction with the Adgero merger, the Company changed its name to Kintara Therapeutics, Inc.
+On August 19, 2020, the Company completed its merger with Adgero Biopharmaceuticals Holdings, Inc. ("Adgero") (note 3).
+In conjunction with the Adgero merger, the Company changed its name from DelMar Pharmaceuticals, Inc. to Kintara Therapeutics, Inc.

 Kintara Therapeutics, Inc. is the parent company of Del Mar (BC), a British Columbia, Canada corporation and Adgero, a Delaware corporation, which are clinical stage companies with a focus on the development of drugs for the treatment of cancer.
 The Company is also the parent company to Callco and Exchangeco which are British Columbia, Canada corporations.
 Callco and Exchangeco were formed to facilitate the Reverse Acquisition.
-In connection with the merger, the Company also became the parent company of Adgero Biopharmaceuticals, Inc., formerly a wholly-owned subsidiary of Adgero.
+In connection with the Adgero merger, the Company also became the parent company of Adgero Biopharmaceuticals, Inc. ("Adgero Inc."), formerly a wholly-owned subsidiary of Adgero.